jphein/duo/README.md

 # Discord <> Ulitma Online Bridge
 Discord & Ultima Online bridge using EasyUO.
-This Ultima Online Discord Bot will allow you to both send and receive messages from your Ultima online charactor using Discord chat service.
+This Ultima Online Discord Bot will allow you to both send and receive messages from your Ultima online charactor using Discord chat service (Web, or mobile app).
 Also included is a simple vendor search.
-This can be combined with IFTTT.com and Google Assistant to control your char and dictate your messages using your voice.
-If you use Discords tts (Text to Speech) feature, any responses in game can be read back to you in real time. [[https://support.discordapp.com/hc/en-us/articles/212517297-Text-to-Speech-101]]
+This can be combined with IFTTT.com and Google Assistant to control your Ultima Online Charactor and dictate your party/guild/general chat messages using your voice.
+If you use Discords tts (Text to Speech) feature, any responses in game can be read back to you in real time.
+Perfect for people with impaired sight, or chatting while driving.
+Framework can be extended easily with additional functions, and scripts.

 ## Javascript Discord Bot
 * discord2easyuo.js